GabrielDCelery/personal-notes/02_area/docker/how-container-log-forwarding-works.md

 ## FireLens: the Fargate solution

 AWS added `awsfirelens` as a built-in driver in the version of dockerd they run on Fargate.
-Instead of shipping logs to a remote service, it forwards them over a **Unix socket to a sidecar container inside your task**.
-That sidecar is yours to control.
+Instead of shipping logs directly to a remote service, it hands them off to a sidecar container inside your task — which you control — and that sidecar makes the API call to wherever you want.

+The handoff mechanism between dockerd and the sidecar is a **Unix socket**.
+A Unix socket is a file on disk that two processes on the same machine use to send data to each other.
+It works like a network socket — one side listens, one side connects and writes — except there's no IP, no TCP, no network stack.
+The kernel moves bytes directly between the two processes in memory.
+The file itself contains no data, it's just an address (like an IP:port but as a filesystem path).

 ```
 container stdout
     └──> awsfirelens driver (inside dockerd, AWS-managed)
-              └──> Unix socket
+              └──> Unix socket  ← bytes cross the process boundary here
                         └──> Fluent Bit sidecar (inside your task, you control this)
                                   └──> POST to Datadog / CloudWatch / wherever
 ```

+This is also why drivers like `awslogs` and `json-file` don't need a socket — the log copier goroutine calls the driver code directly inside dockerd.
+No process boundary, no socket needed.
+The socket only appears when logs need to leave dockerd entirely.

+Access to a Unix socket is controlled by standard Linux file permissions — `chmod` and `chown` work on them like any other file.
+The Docker socket (`/var/run/docker.sock`) is a well-known example: it's owned by `root` and group `docker`, which is why you need to be in the `docker` group to run Docker commands without `sudo`.
+Anyone who can write to that socket can control dockerd — effectively root access on the machine.

-ECS handles the wiring automatically — it configures the socket path and injects the Fluent Bit config so both sides connect without manual setup.
+ECS handles the FireLens wiring automatically — it creates the socket, configures the path, and injects the Fluent Bit config so both sides connect without manual setup.

 ## What Fluent Bit is